-Is your yoga studio experiencing heat loss?
+Are you experiencing heat loss in your yoga studio?
 Heating Green here with some helpful tips on what to do.

 Heat loss in yoga studios can be serious problem creating difficulty in heating the space to the desired temperature.
 This can be a huge headache in a commercial yoga studio when you have paying customers who expect their hot classes to be, well…HOT!